 Parents or guardians must be provided a copy of the appropriate Vaccine Information Statement (VIS) prior to each vaccine administered.
-VIS's are available from the IIP at no cost.
-The National Childhood Vaccine Injury Act requires that the following vaccine and administration information be recorded and maintained in the child's record.
-The IIP requires the information to be entered into IRIS in order to comply with the Board reporting requirements:
+VISs are available from the IIP at no cost.
+The National Childhood Vaccine Injury Act requires that the following vaccine and administration information be recorded and maintained in the child's medical record.
+The IIP requires the information also be entered into IRIS in order to comply with the reporting requirements:

 - 1. Type of vaccine (DTaP, MMR, etc.), - 2.
 Name of the vaccine manufacturer, - 3.
 Lot number, - 4.
 Name, title, and business address of health care professional administering the vaccine, - 5.
-Date vaccine was given (month, day, year), - 6.
-Specific site where vaccine was given (left deltoid, intranasal, etc.), and - 7.
+Date vaccine was administered (month, day, year), - 6.
+Specific site where vaccine was administered (left deltoid, intranasal, etc.), and - 7.
 VIS version date and date it was provided.

-The expiration date of vaccine is recommended by the American Academy of Pediatrics (AAP) but is not required to be documented.
+The expiration date of vaccine is recommended by the American Academy of Pediatrics (AAP) but is not required to be documented in a patient's medical record.

-Vaccines must be administered in accordance with the Recommended Childhood Immunization Schedule, approved by the ACIP and other Idaho vaccine guidelines and recommendations.
+Vaccines must be administered in accordance with the Recommended Childhood Immunization Schedule, approved by the ACIP, and other Idaho vaccine guidelines and recommendations.